Ives-Natsume/WSLBridge/README.md

 - Win Path to Linux Path

 Paste the Windows path you want to operate under WSL environment onto `Windows Target Path`, and click the `Win Path to Linux Path` button below.
-The program would return the WSL environment path headed of `/mnt/`
+The programme would return the WSL environment path headed of `/mnt/`

 ## Acknowledge